CodePitch/Notes/README.md

 # Notes

-Some Notes for learning new stuff.
+Notes for learning new stuff.